cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     __Flip images__.
 All selected files will be turned around 180.

     __Z-Order__.
 Defines the order on drawn polygons.
-Check the box for enable layered dislaying.
+Check the box for enable layered displaying.

     __Overlap Size__.
 Use this option to make overlapped segments.
 The option makes tracks continuous from one segment into another.
 Use it for interpolation mode.
 There are several use cases for the parameter:
     - For an interpolation task (video sequence) if an object exists on overlapped segments it will be automatically merged into one track if overlap is greater than zero and annotation is good enough on adjacent segments.
 If overlap equals to zero or annotation is poor on adjacent segments inside a dumped annotation file you will have several tracks, one for each segment, which correspond to the object).